 Sorry if this is a bunch of minutia.
 I often wonder if I would want to hear about how someone has a faulty garbage disposal and spent the day fixing it.
 Probably not, but fixing things is such a constant cruising, it just becomes an integral part of life out here.

 As we were returning to the boat Porter scared a Coatamundi (related to our raccoon) off of one of the nests.
 We went to check out what he had been digging around for and we found 4 newly decapitated baby turtles.
 Very sad!
 If we weren't law abiding citizens (national park, endangered species) we might have picked up the other dozen or so turtles and helped them to the water to rescue them from a almost certain death by coatamundi.
-I bet they would have been pretty cute scurrying down to the beach to the waters edge and paddle walking to the surf.
-It would have been pretty amazing to swim out in the perfectly clear water and watch them stick their heads up for air and then dive back in.
+I bet they would have been pretty cute scurrying down to the beach to the waters edge and paddle walking in to the surf.
+It would have been pretty amazing to swim out in the perfectly clear water and watch them stick their heads up for air and then dive back down.
 Too bad the endangered species act prevented us from doing any of that!

 Later Zander and Mike went diving and brought back stories of colorful coral and the best reef they have seen, thus far, in Mexico.
 Zander is pretty proficient with the diving gear and I have a feeling I will be schooled in everything I'm doing incorrectly next time I decide to dive.

 We were very much looking forward to traveling inland for a few days to visit Oaxaco and some of the interior of Mexico and colorful textiles, amazing cuisine and ancient towns.
 However, there is a weather window that will be opening and then closing very rapidly and we feel obligated to try and get through it.
 Otherwise we could be here for another 10 days or so and we don't want to stay that long.
 Oh, if only we had infinite time!
 Instead we are going to brave (as if we have a choice in the matter) the Golfo de Tehuantepec.
 The weather engine that drives the famous Tehuantepec gales actually comes from the winds in the Gulf of Mexico, on the other side of the continent.
 The predominate winds blow across the isthmus and are funneled through the mountains, creating a venturi (sp?) effect and accelerating the winds.
 40 knots of wind is not uncommon and when we look at the color coded weather maps, the rest of country is in shades of blues and greens and the Tehuantepec is always highlighted in angry reds and oranges.
 Even the weather faxes look scary!
 We have no desire to bring our home through a Tehuantepec blow, so we are hoping to slip through this weather window and have the gulf behind us.
-Because it is a gulf, you instinctively want to take the rumbline (direct line) and save miles, but in this case the prudent course is to hug the coast and if the winds do come up, the seas don't have time to build.
+Because it is a gulf, you instinctively want to take the rumbline (direct line) and save miles, but in this case the prudent course is to hug the coast and if the winds do pipe up, the seas don't have time to build.
 We are expecting to have an easy passage, although we are taking all precautions; we have stowed the dinghy on the deck and moved all the toys inboard from the outer rails.
 Mike dove on the boat, checked every square inch of the hull, did all the regular preventative maintenance checks on the engine and filled the fuel tanks.
 We are ready!

 |Swim call somewhere off the coast of Guatamala|